aws/aws-cdk/packages/@aws-cdk/aws-vpcv2-alpha/README.md

 ## Routing

 `RouteTable` is a new construct that allows for route tables to be customized in a variety of ways.
-For instance, the following example shows how a custom route table can be created and appended to a subnet.
+For instance, the following example shows how a custom route table can be created and appended to a subnet:
 ```ts
 import * as vpc_v2 from '@aws-cdk/aws-vpcv2-alpha';